 I continue to write here about our ongoing journey with Ma.
 You will also find thoughts on parenting in the form of open letters to my daughters in the series Mama Always Said.
-And if you stop by on Tuesdays, you’ll often find a new addition to my Travel Diaries where I share our family adventures in traveling the world.
+And if you stop by on Tuesdays, you’ll sometimes find a new addition to my Travel Diaries where I share our family adventures in traveling the world.

 If you’d like to ensure you don’t miss a post, please subscribe via email.